samwhx/catalogue-service/README.md

 **1. Self-Referential Sections Only**

 - ✅ Simpler, still demonstrates hierarchical concepts
-- ❌ Less flexible if items need sub-items (unlikely for menus)
+- ❌ Simplistic assumption - less flexible if items need sub-items (unlikely for menus, but could be extended later if needed)

 **2. Simple Integer Display Order**

 - ✅ Simpler, faster, no dependency, sufficient for read-only API
-- ❌ No automatic reordering (not needed for read-only)
+- ❌ No automatic reordering (not needed for read-only).
+Can easily add a positioning gem (e.g., `acts_as_list` or `ranked-model`) later to automatically handle reordering, gaps, and position management if write operations are added

-### Failure modes anticipated
+### Mitigations for predicted failures

 **1. Circular References**